-Feng shui is an ancient Chinese knowledge that originated 6,000 years ago.
+Feng Shui which translates as "Wind and Water" is an ancient Chinese knowledge that originated 6,000 years ago.
 It explains how the placement of objects affects the energy flow in your home as well as your personal energy.
-Feng shui is the idea that your surroundings affect not just your level of material comfort, but also your physical and mental health, relationships and success.
+Feng Shui is the idea that your surroundings affect not just your level of material comfort, but also your physical and mental health, relationships and success.
 It is the idea that connects everything through energy, harmonising everyone within the surrounding environment.
 Whether you believe in the philosophy or not, there’s no denying that updating your interior this month will bring you joy.

 When it comes to Feng Shui basics, the first thing to understand is that everything is energy.
 You, your home and the world are all connected by energy fields.
 The belief is that feng shui works when you change the energy of your home, yourself and your life.
 However, whether or not where you put your sofa or your bed can really impact your finances, it will certainly have a positive effect on how you feel in your living room.
 Similarly, the colours you choose for your home can enhance the living experience of your whole family.